Probabilistic causes in Markov chains: Costs of -causes

 \begin{restatable}{theorem}{instcost} For $\expcost_\inst$, $\pexpcost_\inst$, and $\maxcost_\inst$ a cost-minimal $p$-cause $\Pi$ and the value of the minimal cost can be computed in time polynomial in $M$.
 In all cases $\Pi$ can be chosen to be a state-based $p$-cause. \end{restatable} \begin{proofsketch} We first note that $\pexpcost_\inst$ can be reduced to $\expcost_\inst$ by setting the weight of all states in $F$ to $0$.
 We then construct an MDP (different from $\mdp_p(M)$) which emulates the instantaneous weight function using an accumulating weight function.
 Thus, finding an $\expcost_\inst$-minimal $p$-cause $\Pi$ reduces to the SSP from \cite{BT91}, which can be solved in polynomial time.
 The solution admits a memoryless scheduler and thus $\Pi$ is state-based in this case.

-For $\maxcost_\inst$ we simply order the states in $S_p$ by their cost and then start iteratively removing the states with highest cost until $E$ is not reachable anymore.
-The set $Q$ of states which where removed in this way induce a state-based $p$-cause $\Pi$ which is $\maxcost_\inst$-minimal.
+For $\maxcost_\inst$ we order the states in $S_p$ by their cost and then start iteratively removing the states with lowest cost until $E$ is not reachable anymore.
+The set $Q$ of states which where removed induce a state-based $\maxcost_\inst$-minimal $p$-cause $\Pi$.
 This gives us a polynomial time procedure to compute $\maxcost_\inst^{\min}$ and $\Pi$.

 \end{proofsketch}